A "cutting edge" lesson on the value of planning before action

 “Well," the minister proffered, "how about we each set out tomorrow and test our skills by converting, um… let’s say some sort of critter?
 Then reconvene here the next day to see who’s most successful.”

 All shook hands and the game was afoot.
 Each took to the forest in different directions at first light, determined to make their best pitch to the first bear they find.
-The following day, the Reverend Jones and Father O'Brien met for lunch as usual, but were too excited to refrain from relating their successful efforts as they waited for the Rabbi.
+The following day, Reverend Jones and Father O'Brien met for lunch as usual, but were too excited to refrain from relating their successful efforts as they waited for the Rabbi.

-“I should say so, and though it got a bit testy mind you, I managed just fine when stumbling across a hungry bear catching fish in a stream.
+“I should say so, and though things got a bit testy mind you, I managed just fine when stumbling across a hungry bear catching fish in a stream.
 And a fierce one he was at that… sure to make me the winner.
 Why, I just walked up to him, tossed his fish back and started by preaching a whirlwind of hellfire and damnation from the good book.
 Oh, he smacked me around some, but I simply wrassled him down and baptized his butt right then and there.
 Yes sir... converted he was!
 And there you have it.
 So, how’d you do?”

 “Hmm, looks like you did ok, my friend, but I think I can beat it,” Father O'Brien said, grinning with an air of cockiness.
 “I surprised my bear deep in the bush.
 We were only feet apart when he stood and snarled great displeasure for having disturbed his breakfast of berries.
 But before he could set upon me, I whipped out my big silver cross and placed it right up against his snout.
 He was so mesmerized by my shiny crucifix that he just sat upon his haunches as I doused him with holy water.
 Converting him was a snap!
 In a few minutes I had him blessed while he listened to me say the rosary.”